heypoom/fastspend/README.md

     - income: `!i`
     - refund or reimbursement: `!r`

-- Use the at sign (`@`) to explicitly denote that the keyword represents a payee
+- Use the colon (`:`) sign to associate a payee.
+This is useful when the payee does not yet have a keyword alias.

+  - Example: `400s : Starbucks` associates the transaction with the Starbucks payee.

+- Use the hyphen sign (`-`) to add a memo, so you can remember what the transaction is for.

-  - Example: `100kfc`
+  - Example: `100f - ice cream truck`
-  - this is used when the keyword is ambiguous, and we're not sure if it is a category or a payee
+  - You can use it with the payee syntax: `400s : Starbucks - venti caramel macchiato`

-- Use the at sign (`@`) in conjunction with the colon sign (`:`) to add a new payee
+- Use the at sign (`@`) in conjunction with the colon sign (`:`) to register a new payee alias

   - Example: `100f@sb : Starbucks` associates the `sb` keyword with the `Starbucks` payee, and utilizes the "Food" (`f`) category

 - Batch add multiple transactions with the comma sign (`,`):